 The most important thing to remember is, do not put anything in the garbage disposal that is not a biodegradable food.
 When in doubt, throw it out!

 - Don’t use hot water when grinding food waste.
 It will cause oils to liquefy and accumulate somewhere in your disposal or down your drain, causing clogs.

 - Don’t turn off the motor or water until grinding is complete.
 Let the water run at least 15 seconds after the grinding is completed.

-- Don’t pour grease, oil or fat into the disposal (or your drain!).
-Even though cold water will help it to solidify, it will slowly accumulate, clog drains, and even impede your disposal’s grinding ability.
+- Don’t pour oil, fat or grease into the disposal (or your drain!).
+Even though cold water will help it to solidify, it will slowly accumulate, clog drains and even hinder your disposal’s grinding ability.

 - Don’t put large amounts of food down the disposal.
 Make sure to cut it up before you feed it in (a little at a time).

 - Don’t put expandable foods like rice or pasta into your disposal.
 They might seem small, but when added to the water of your drains, they will expand and can cause jams or clogs.